benitomartin/cryptocurrencies/README.md

 </p>

-In the pursuit of enhanced insights, **returns** profitability over a specific period.
+In the pursuit of enhanced insights, **returns** were computed, providing a measure of profitability over a specific period.
 Furthermore, cumulative returns were calculated to express the overall price change of a cryptocurrency over time.

 <p align="center">
 <img align="center" src="./EDA_notebooks/images/cum_returns.png">